hasundue/TPT.jl/README.md

 [![Build Status](https://travis-ci.com/hasundue/TPT.jl.svg?token=Bc5JTjkpgq1XmP3wKNoJ&branch=master)](https://travis-ci.com/hasundue/TPT.jl)

+**WARNING: This package was developed just for my personal use and is not maintained anymore.**

 TPT.jl is a framework for calculation related to thermodynamic perturbation theory (TPT) in Julia.

 This package is at the beginning stage of development, and doesn't have enough features for practical use.